Minimum Marketable Product: What Comes after an MVP?

 MVP is a Process and not a Product – Eric Ries

-MVPs are not just the products with sufficient features, they are the first version of your product.
+MVPs are not just products with sufficient features, they are the first version of your product.
 Once they are out their job is done.
 You might plan to develop and launch the full-fledged final product after the MVP is validated by adding all the rest of the features that you had planned earlier.
 Sadly, this should not be the case.

-After MVP comes MMP – Minimum Marketable Product!
+After MVP Comes MMP – Minimum Marketable Product!

 Launch your Product faster with MMP

 An MMP defines the phrase “Less is More”.
-Minimum Marketable Product, as the name suggests, is the product with a lesser number of features that is already qualified for marketing and sale.
+Minimum Marketable Product, as the name suggests, is a product with a lesser number of features that are already qualified for marketing and sale.
 It is that which solves the problems of the customers and is ready to be sold.
 The best example would be Dropbox!
 Dew never launched the complete product for users he instead created an MMP after his MVP received overwhelming sign-ups.
 Dropbox’s MMP won 1 Million users in less than 10 months.

 For Entrepreneurs and new product developers, MMP which is also called MMF (Minimum Marketable Feature) is the answer to the question “What comes after MVP?”
 The truth is not all products that are launched after MVP become successful and entrepreneurs float on the surface of what went wrong with their final product.
 This is because you skipped the MMP stage.

 MMP is creating a marketable product with lesser efforts.
 It is your next practical step in the product development phase.
 The main purpose an MMP serves is solving the immediate needs of your target customers by generating quantifiable business value.
 Unlike MVP, MMP includes must-have features of your product that customers can make to satisfy their immediate needs.